This is the multi-page printable view of this section. Click here to print.

 Authentication

-See Configuring TLS for setting up TLS in Anchore service directly, or use TLS termination via load balancers or service meshes such as Istio and LinkerD.
+See Configuring TLS for setting up TLS in Anchore services directly, or use TLS termination via load balancers or service meshes such as Istio and LinkerD.
 The right choice for your deployment will depend on your specific environment and requirements.

 1. HTTP Basic

-1. Use HTTP ‘Authorization’ header: Authorization: Basic <base64_encode(<username> + ':' + <password>)>
+• Use HTTP ‘Authorization’ header: Authorization: Basic <base64_encode(<username> + ':' + <password>)> along with your native account credentials

-1. curl example: curl -u <username>:<password> http://localhost:8228/v2/images
+• curl example: curl -u <username>:<password> http://localhost:8228/v2/images

 2. OAuth2 Bearer Tokens